The Fort Hills gamble: Will a $15-billion bet pay off?

 When he can’t find work in his hometown of Hamilton, Eric Banfield heads west.
-His 11 years as an ironworker have taken him from Potash mines in Saskatchewan to skyscrapers in downtown Calgary to the Athasbasca oil sands in northern Alberta.
+His 11 years as an ironworker have taken him from Potash mines in Saskatchewan to skyscrapers in downtown Calgary to the Athabasca oil sands in northern Alberta.

 For the last eight months, he has been a foreman on contract at Fort Hills, the bitumen mine under construction by Suncor Energy Inc. and its partners about 90 kilometres north of Fort McMurray, Alta.